 After alcohol, marijuana is, by far, the most observed drug in drivers’ systems when tested for impaired driving.
 A 2013-2014 National Roadside Survey found 12.6 percent of drivers on weekend nights tested positive for THC.
 And the numbers are increasing: in 2007, just 8.6 percent tested positive (Berning, 2015).

 In Australia, a study of over 3,000 drivers found that those with THC in their system were at fault much more often than those without drugs or alcohol in their body.
 The more THC in the driver’s system, the more likely the driver being at fault.
 (Drummer, 2004).

-In a smaller study in 2010 of driver deaths in six U.S. states, more than one in four drivers tested positive for drugs —12.2 percent for marijuana and 5.4 percent for opioids.
+While this question is nearly impossible to measure accurately, a small 2010 study examined the driver deaths in six U.S. states and found that more than one in four drivers tested positive for drugs —12.2 percent for marijuana and 5.4 percent for opioids.
 These numbers jumped more than 10% from a survey eleven years earlier when 16.6 percent of drivers tested positive—4.2 percent for marijuana and 1.8 percent for opioids (Brady, 2014).

 Also in 2010, a national U.S. review of fatal crashes found that of those who had drugs in their system, 46.5 percent had used a prescription drug, 36.9 percent had used marijuana, and 9.8 percent had used cocaine.
 The most common prescription drugs were (Wilson, 2010):